Different Types of Software with Examples - A Complete Guide

 - Mozilla Firefox

-They are also known as Closed-source software.
 These types of applications are usually paid and have intellectual property rights or patents over the source code.
-The use of these is very restricted and usually, the source code is preserved and kept as a secret.
+These are very restricted, and the source code is usually preserved and kept as a secret.

 People are also reading: